turbot/steampipe-mod-aws-compliance/foundational_security/docs/foundational_security_lambda_5.md

 2. From the `Functions` page on the Lambda console choose a function.
 3. Choose `Configuration` and then choose VPC.
 4. Choose `Edit`.
 5. If the function was not originally connected to a VPC, select a VPC from the dropdown menu.
-If the function was not originally connected to a VPC, choose at least one security group to attach to the function
+If the function was not originally connected to a VPC, choose at least one security group to attach to the function.
 6. Choose `Save`.